scott-clare1/MindRAG/README.md

 2-bit - this has meant that the application can return responses in roughly 15 seconds on a Macbook Pro.

 The application is very simple and relies on existing techologies like langhcain, sentence-transformers and of course llama-2.
 First we create a vector database of the scraped NHS data using a sentence-transformers embedding model - this model creates highly dimensional vector representations or embeddings of 500 token chunks of the data.
-Once the vector db is set up we can retrieve semantically similar documents based on a prompt from the streamlit app e.g. what is depression?
-This prompt is also passed through the embedding model which is used as query to the db to find similar documents.
+Once the vector database is set up we can retrieve semantically similar documents based on a prompt from the streamlit app e.g. what is depression?
+This prompt is also passed through the embedding model which is used as query to the database to find similar documents.
 These similar documents are then passed into a question-answer template with the retrieved documents used as context.
 The question-answer template can be seen below:

 ```